-Are you looking for candidate attorney vacancies for 2016 or 2017?
-I receive many applications from people applying for the position of candidate attorney in our firm.
+Are you looking for candidate attorney vacancies for 2020 or 2021?
+We receive many applications from people applying for the position of candidate attorney in our firm.
 Depending on the time of the year, it can be as many as 10 in a week.
-I do look at all of them, but usually within about 30 seconds I have made up my mind.
+We do look at all of them, but usually, within about 30 seconds, we have made up our mind.
 And usually, it is not to read any further.
-I’m afraid this is going to be a bit of a rant, but bear with me.
+I’m afraid this is going to be a bit of a rant but bear with me.

 The Problem with most Candidate Attorney Applications

 The problem is that the applications are not written with me, the reader, in mind.
 It is almost always clear that the applicant has not thought about me for one second.
 They have sent the same application to a hundred firms hoping someone will accept.
 They have not thought about why we would have a mutually beneficial relationship.